 Independent work, once a mere fantasy for weary corporate warriors is a mainstream alternative for millions of people.
-In fact, independents make up 20- 30% of the US workforce.
-The ease of setting up shop as a solo, however, often overshadows the realities of working on your own.
+In fact, independents make up 34% of the US workforce.
+The ease of setting up shop as a solo PR pro, however, often overshadows the realities of working on your own.
 Independent work is a viable and sustainable alternative to the traditional workforce, but it is not without challenges.

 While the benefits of becoming an independent consultant have been well documented – freedom, flexibility and the ability to fully control your own career – the challenges of working on your own are far less discussed.
-If you’re considering becoming an independent pro, you will want to be fully prepared, for all of it, the good, bad and in-between.
+If you’re considering becoming a solo PR pro, you will want to be fully prepared, for all of it, the good, bad and in-between.

 Your straight line may become twisted.
 You may start your solo business with a detailed, documented plan that would make professional project planners proud.
 However, the market, clients, and your own interests can result in your business evolving in ways you never considered.
 You need a plan but don’t be afraid to adjust it.

 Tag, you’re it.
 You are the boss but you’re also every other department.
-Consider all of the departments that supported your work in the traditional workforce.
-That's now all you.
+Think about all of the departments that supported your work in the traditional workforce.
+From IT to accounting, it is all you.
 Find your local computer shop or Best Buy to support your IT needs and rest assured that you can find a human or technological solution for the other things that come up.